SILVERSHACK

 These prints are the ultimate in colour permanence.
 Unique to this process is the way the pigmented gum is layered over palladium with multiple coatings which creates the individuality of each print.
 No print of the same image will ever be the same.

-This printing process uses only one negative but prints up to 6 different colours over top of each other.
+This printing process uses only one-six negative and can print up to 6 different colours over top of each other.
 With brush work and water spray, the printer reveals the underlying colour that was laid down first to create beautiful results.

 Gum Over Palladium